lightblue-platform/lightblue-docs-developer/modules_and_packages/README.md

-# Details of lightblue-core
+# Details of lightblue

 ## Overview

-The purpose of this document is to give an overview of the lightblue code structure and of some of the design decisions that may not be obvious from the code alone.
+The purpose of this document is to give an overview of key lightblue structure and of some of the design decisions that may not be obvious from the code alone.

 ### Core

-The following components constitute the lightblue core:
+The following components constitute `lightblue-core`:

 * `util`: Contains the common utility classes and methods.